-Zoro violates this trope so greatly that a rant at the fanficrants livejournal community about how fanfic authors needed to actually consider the ramifications of them injuring or causing that much blood loss with whatever characters they were writing actually referenced him as an exception, since it is perfectly normal (if not expected) that Zoro lose more blood in a single battle than most people have in their bodies, and Word Of God that Zoro lost 3 liters of blood in his first fight with Mihawk, and then 5 liters in his fight only a couple of days later(!) with Hachi and Arlong.
+Zoro fits this trope so greatly that a rant at the fanficrants livejournal community "about how fanfic authors needed to actually consider the ramifications of them injuring or causing that much blood loss with whatever characters they were writing" actually referenced him as an exception, since it is perfectly normal (if not expected) that Zoro lose more blood in a single battle than most people have in their bodies, and Word of God that Zoro lost 3 liters of blood in his first fight with Mihawk, and then 5 liters in his fight only a couple of days later(!) with Hachi and Arlong.
 The human body, on average, holds 5.6 liters of blood.
 So yeah.
 He should be dead.
 But it's okay!
 He survives with the power of Heart!

 With Luffy this is actually justified: the Required Secondary Powers of being a Rubber Man mean his body produces blood at an impossibly fast rate to get to his stretches limbs, so he really does have more blood than a regular person.

 Post time-skip, Sanji is working very hard to match Zoro, initially having regular massive nosebleeds just from looking at a woman.
 In Chapter 609, after a mild occurrence of Marshmallow Hell, Sanji suffered from a nosebleed so violent that it actually necessitated Chopper to ask everyone in the vicinity for a blood donation.
 While this may be the One Piece universe where blood floweth freely, Sanji had literally just lost what appeared to be roughly fifty gallons of blood.
 Through his nose.